KrishPAdmin/KrishAdmin-HQ/Docker-Swarm/README.md

 A single NFS export (`/srv/docker‑nfs`) is mounted on **every** node at
 `/mnt/nfs`.
-Each app gets its own sub‑directory:
+Each app gets its own sub‑directory
-/mnt/nfs
-├─ kuma/
-├─ grafana/
-├─ prometheus/
-│ ├─ data/
-│ └─ prometheus.yml
-├─ glance/
-│ └─ config/glance.yml
-├─ homeassistant/
-├─ portainer/
-└─ npm/

 ### Overlay Networks